-Dr. Carr performed at the 2016 and 2018 International Trombone Festivals and has also been an adjudicator for the Yaxley International Solo Competition.
-Dr. Carr is a member of the Southeast Trombone Symposium Professors Choir which comprises 30 professional performers and professors from across the United States.
-He can be heard on ten recordings available on the Albany, Naxos, Summit and Peer 2 record labels.
+Dr. Carr performed at the 2016 and 2018 International Trombone Festivals and has also been an adjudicator for the Donald Yaxley International Bass Trombone Solo Competition.
+He has appeared as a guest clinician at Duquesne University, the Ohio State University and Ohio University and has been a guest soloist with the Concordia University Symphonic Wind Ensemble and the Madison Area Trombone Ensemble.
 Dr. Carr is an advocate for new music and enjoys working with composers to generate compositions for trombone.
 In 2015, he assembled the first-ever bass trombone consortium to commission the Kleinhammer Sonata for bass trombone and piano by John Stevens.
 The consortium commission is backed by musicians in the Atlanta, Boston, Detroit, Metropolitan Opera, National, and St. Louis Symphony Orchestras, among several others.

 During the summer months, Dr. Carr is on faculty at the New England Music Camp in Maine where he teaches private students, coaches chamber music, and performs with his faculty colleagues.
 He is also a member of the Southeast Trombone Symposium Professors Choir which comprises trombone artists from major orchestras and faculty performers from across the United States.
 The STS Choir recently recorded a CD “Legacy” on the Peer 2 Record label.
 Dr. Carr is a founding director of Peer 2 Records, LLC.

 Dr. Carr is a graduate of the Peabody Conservatory (BM), The Juilliard School (MM), Yale University (AD), and, the University of Wisconsin-Madison (DMA), where he was a Paul J. Collins Distinguished Fellow.